Nipple Surgery

 What will be your follow up schedule?

 Dr. Verma will see you one week post the operation and then organize subsequent follow-ups according to how you recover.
-All follow-up visit costs up to three months after the operation are included in the cost of the surgery.
+All follow-up visits cost up to three months after the operation are included in the cost of the surgery.
 Revision surgery for any complications carries an extra charge.

 Similar to your consultation visit (see above), Dr. Verma will be taking photographs in order to document healing during follow up visits.